hariswb/hariswb.github.io/content/resume.md

 #### Community Detection  ( [Repo](https://github.com/hariswb/ga-community-detection) )
 - An implementation of genetic algorithm for community detection of a given social network.
 - This algorithm emulate the concept of natural selection to search an optimum way to put a social network into groups.
 It is built with python's pandas and networkx.
 - This project challenged me to learn genetic algorithm and some math theories which were new to me.
-I could get through it by slowing down my learning process like a baby learning to walk.

 #### Covid-19 Dashboard  ( [Live](https://www.hariswb.com/covid19/) | [Repo](https://github.com/hariswb/covid19) )
 - A dashboard which visualizing the spread of COVID-19 pandemic in the countries around the globe alongside some news' headlines a the country in question.